pubmet/2020/src/pages/pubmetrun.md

 - The fastest PUBMETRunner (the runner with the best time for the 5K run)
 - The funniest photo/video (as decided by PUBMET program committee)

-You can run any time until 22 September and send us your link (or screenshot of your activity), photos and videos at <jvilicic@pbf.hr>
+You can run any time between 12 and 22 September and send us your link (or screenshot of your activity), photos and videos at <jvilicic@pbf.hr>

 The first price for both categories is free participation at PUBMET2021.